Mr-Potatoe/js-Personal_Learning/export_import/README.md

-Here’s a detailed `README.md` for your project that includes instructions on setup, usage, and troubleshooting:

----

 # ES Module Example

 This project demonstrates the use of ES modules in a basic web development setup.
 It includes an HTML file that imports a JavaScript module to perform a simple addition operation and display the result on the web page.